digexp/MACM-SDK-iOS/README.md

 # MACM iOS SDK

-CAASObjC is an API written in Objective-C to access a MACM (Mobile Application Content Manager)server.
+CAASObjC is an API written in Objective-C to access a MACM (Mobile Application Content Manager) server and fetch content from it.

 ## Requirements